KaleidoscopeIM/Exhautive-Depth-First-Search/README.md

 # DFS by Gautam Saini and Shilpi FNU #

-## Exhaustive path finding between two locations/cities from a given graph using depth first method.
+## Optimized path finding between two locations/cities from a given graph using depth first method.

 Run script using &quot;python main.py&quot; then